If you are looking for a remote job, whether as your primary source of income or as a part-time gig, you’ve come to the right place

 There is a lot of overlap between freelance jobs and remote jobs, and many people tend to confuse the two separate terms.

-A Remote job is when you are connected to or employed by an organization or a company, but you don’t need to be physically present in the office/official workspace.
+A remote job is when you are connected to or employed by an organization or a company, but you don’t need to be physically present in the office/official workspace.
 It’s usually a long-term arrangement, where you might also be eligible for employment benefits like paid leaves and matching employer contributions.

-A Freelance job or gig is when you offer your services to individuals or companies temporarily.
+A freelance job or gig is when you offer your services to individuals or companies temporarily.
 Even if a freelance job runs for weeks or even months, it doesn’t mean that you are employed by the entity you are working for.
 Freelance workers usually don’t qualify for employee benefits.

 Consequently, they have more independence regarding the jobs they want to do, their schedule, and their working methods.